-Band 3 Influence of Outcomes The work has a significant influence on the effective operation of the work unit including client, stakeholder and public perception regarding program or service delivery.
-A trade/technical employee or specialist administrative or clerical employee propagations and develops options to medify practices methods. employee proposes and develops options to modify practices, methods and approach to meet specified needs while maintaining quality standards.
+Band 3 Influence of The work has a significant influence on the effective operation of the Outcomes work unit including client, stakeholder and public perception regarding program or service delivery.
+A trade/technical employee or specialist administrative or clerical employee proposes and develops options to modify practices, methods and approach to meet specified needs while maintaining quality standards.
 Assists a supervisor regarding the development of less qualified or experienced staff.
-Responsibility for Outcomes Responsible for maintaining practices, methods and standards and their modification as appropriate to provide satisfactory solutions for complex operational issues.
+Responsibility Responsible for maintaining practices, methods and standards and their for Outcomes modification as appropriate to provide satisfactory solutions for complex operational issues.
 Responsible for maintaining quality control of outcomes.
 Responsible for assisting a supervisor to ensure less qualified or experienced staff receive appropriate instruction, guidance, and performance feedback.